superduper-io/superduper/README.md

 ## How To
-The following are examples of how to use SuperDuperDB with Python (find all how-tos and examples <a href="https://docs.superduperdb.com/docs/docs/intro">in the docs</a>):
+The following are examples of how to use SuperDuperDB with Python.

+Visit the <a href="https://docs.superduperdb.com/docs/docs/intro">docs</a> to learn more.

-#### - Add a ML/AI model to your database:
+#### - Deploy ML/AI models to your database:
+Automatically compute outputs (inference) with your database in a single environment.

 ```python
 import pymongo